-Inspired Medics gives you insights from 3 practicing medical professionals on using meditation techniques in clinical practice
+Insights from 3 practicing medical professionals on using meditation techniques to manage chronic pain in clinical practice

 by Dr Emma Short